jgphilpott/polyplot/docs/api/README.md

 ## List of Documents

-Once you're familiar with the schema of the documents in a collection you can retrieve a list of documents. **Try visiting `/api/airports` to retrieve a list of all the airport documents in the collection.** You should get a response that looks something like this, except with complete airpot documents rather than placeholders:
+Once you're familiar with the schema of the documents in a collection you can retrieve a list of documents. **Try visiting `/api/airports` to retrieve a list of airport documents.** You should get a response that looks something like this, except with complete airpot documents rather than placeholders:

 ```
 [